m98jk/curriculum-backend-expressjs-meme-website/README.md

 ### Requirments
 1. Create a GET request that returns an EJS page that includes the form
 2. Create the form needed to add new Meme
-3. Handle POST request when the form is submited
+3. Handle POST request when the form is submitted
 4. Show the current memes that you have on the homepage

 #### Part 0: GET `/add-memes`

-- First you will need to create a new EJS file in the views folder and name it `add-memes.ejs` for now we can have it empty
+- First, you will need to create a new EJS file in the views folder and name it `add-memes.ejs` for now we can have it empty
-- Then in `app.js` create a GET request which listens to `/add-memes` end point and it should respond with the EJS file you created
+- Then in `app.js` create a GET request which listens to the `/add-memes endpoint and it should respond with the EJS file you created

 #### Part 1: Creating the form

-Okay so far so good, we now have another page to for our form, not its time to build it
+Okay so far so good, we now have another page for our form, not time to build it

-- The form should have 3 fields, name,price and image link for the Meme.
+- The form should have 3 fields, name, price, and image link for the Meme.
 - After the user submits the form a POST request should be sent to `/memes`

 #### Part 2: POST `/memes`

-Now it's time to handle the POST request we will recive from the form
+Now it's time to handle the POST request we will receive from the form

 - Using the request body push a new Meme to our `memes` array
 - Redirect the user to our homepage `/`